-- CAP conducts listening meetings with proposing departments/programs; these meetings will include a member of the Curriculum Committee;
+- Requested listening meetings take place; these meetings will include two members of CAP and a member from the Curriculum Committee;

 - Full proposals due to CAP (using template and submitted electronically)

-- CAP develops a list of questions/foci for formal meeting with CAP
+- CAP, in consultation with CC, develops a list of questions/foci for a department’s/program’s formal meeting with CAP

-- CAP conducts a formal meeting with departments/programs
+- CAP conducts a formal meeting with each department/program

 CAP will examine each position request in terms of:

-- its relation to the College’s mission and academic priorities;
+- its relation to the College’s mission and Strategic Directions;

 - its contributions to short- and long-term departmental, disciplinary, and interdisciplinary directions;